microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine.md

 The first implementation of the `FailoverDriver` used a [timer](../programming-models/actors/timers) with random time interval of up to 10 seconds to decide when to halt the `CoffeeMachine`.
 This works ok in production mode, but does not work as expected during `coyote test`.
 The reason is that `coyote test` does not actually honor the number of seconds given to a `StartTimer` call.
-In order to make the test run fast, the `coyote test` engine essentially replaces the timer with a random coin toss.
-This makes the test run really fast, but in this case it caused the `FailoverDriver` to Halt the `CoffeeMachine too frequently.
+The `coyote test` engine randomly decides whether or not to raise the `TimerElapsedEvent` immediately.
+This makes the test run really fast, but in this case it caused the `FailoverDriver` to Halt the `CoffeeMachine` too frequently.

 The solution is to find another source of "time" that is not based on a real time clock.
 The number of events sent to the `MockSensors` is one such measure.
 We can count these using the following code: